-Open Customize Extensions and verify that the Spatial Analyst function is available and checked.
+Open Customize \rightarrow Extensions and verify that the Spatial Analyst function is available and checked.
 This is where the spatial analyst license is accessed, so if Spatial Analyst does not appear you need to acquire the appropriate license.

-Open the tool Spatial Analyst Tools → Surface → Slope
+Open the tool Spatial Analyst Tools \rightarrow Surface \rightarrow Slope

 Click on the Show Help>> and Tool Help button to read details on this tool.
 Note that when you click on each field in the dialog box the help part of the dialog to the right explains the content of the file or option.
-Select elev.tif as the input raster and specify names for the output raster (e.g. Slope).
-Note that raster file names cannot exceed 13 characters.
-Set the Output measurement to PERCENT\RISE and leave the Z factor at 1.
+Select elev.asc as the input raster and specify names for the output raster (e.g. Slope).
+Note that the extension you put on an output raster name designates its type. (e.g. no extension for an ESRI grid, .tif for a geotiff file, .img for an Imagine file).
+Note that ESRI GRID file names cannot exceed 13 characters.
+Set the Output measurement to PERCENT_RISE and leave the Z factor at 1.
 Click OK.